 Armed conflicts have always existed around the world.
 Unfortunately, recent events have shown that this phenomenon is becoming increasingly complex, especially with respect to some legal issues, such as:

-- The definition of combatants when terrorists are involved in the hostilities.
+- The definition of combatants and the protection of detainees when terrorists are involved in the hostilities.

 - The detention by rebels of State armed forces.